Guide

 Connect your WhatsApp Business number

-Link via Meta Cloud API (direct), OnCloud, or Kliovo Chat.
+Link via the official WhatsApp Business platform (direct), OnCloud, or Kliovo Chat.
 The number needs to be a verified WhatsApp Business account.

 2